Loading South-Korea Ecookbook

 Kimchi

 Kimchi is a bit part of the national identity and is therefore served with pretty much every meal in South Korea.
-It’s usually made from fermented cabbage and chili, and it’s fair to say it’s a bit of an acquired taste for travellers.
-You’ll also find lots of other kimchi flavoured foods in South Korea, so try to like it!
-Barbecue
+It’s usually made from fermented cabbage and chili, it’s a bit of an acquired taste for travellers.

 Korean Barbecue Meal